Karn-x7/patato-leaf-disease/README.md

 ## Training the Model

-1. **Download the data from [Kaggle](https://www.kaggle.com/datasets/arjuntejaswi/plant-village).**
-2. Only keep folders related to Potatoes.
+1. Only keep folders related to Potatoes.
-3. Run Jupyter Notebook in your browser.
+2. Run Jupyter Notebook in your browser.
-4. Open `training.ipynb` in Jupyter Notebook.
+3. Open `training.ipynb` in Jupyter Notebook.
-5. In cell #3, update the path to the dataset.
+4. In cell #3, update the path to the dataset.
-6. Run all the cells one by one.
+5. Run all the cells one by one.
-7. Copy the generated model and save it with the version number in the `models` folder.
+6. Copy the generated model and save it with the version number in the `models` folder.

 ## Running the API